bitzesty/vigilion-scanner/README.md

 foreman start
 ```

-Targer app in this example on 3000 port and virus scanner app on 5000
+Target app in this example on 3000 port and virus scanner app on 5000

 NOTE: Make sure that in target rails app's Gemfile you have:
 ```